-"The roles and responsibilities of the Academic Program Review Committee are to initiate and implement a standardized process to evaluate academic degree programs, to provide feedback on program review reports, to periodically review APR processes and make policy recommendations to the Academic Senate, and to serve as a resource for departments/programs under review."
+The roles and responsibilities of the Academic Program Review Committee are to initiate and implement a standardized process to evaluate academic degree programs, to provide feedback on program review reports, to periodically review APR processes and make policy recommendations to the Academic Senate, and to serve as a resource for departments/programs under review.
 In November 2020, the Academic Program Review Committee presented new templates for Six-Year and Two-Year (Abridged) Program Reviews.
-The Committee Goals and Self-Assessment for Academic Year 2020-2021 includes the descriptions of the 2020-2021 academic year initiatives, accomplishments and progress to date, inclusive of challenges and recommendations for the initiatives.
-Despite a pandemic, an entirely remote work model for AY 2020-2021, and a change in APR leadership (Spring 2021) the committee was mostly effective in completing its initiatives; please see table below for the status of the initiatives at the end of the 2021-2021 academic year.
-Due to the pandemic, the timeline for program review completion had to be revised several times and the master calendar was updated in April 2021; this understandably created some confusion over when exactly schools were in their program cycle.
-Part 3 of the report provides a self-assessment narrative for review and indicates that next year the APR Committee should support Health Sciences and Counseling faculty as they complete their 6-yr reports in eLumen, and CTE programs as they complete their 2-yr abridged reports.
-Additionally, the APR committee will need to assess the logistics of nonprogram faculty reviewing reports in eLumen.
+The Committee Goals and Self-Assessment for Academic Year 2020-2021 includes the academic year initiatives, accomplishments, and progress to date.
+Despite a pandemic, an entirely remote work model for AY 2020-2021, and a change in APR leadership (Spring 2021), the committee was effective in completing its initiatives.
+Due to the pandemic, the timeline for program review completion had to be revised several times, and the master calendar was updated in April 2021.
+Part 3 of the report provides a self-assessment narrative for review and indicates that next year the APR Committee should support Health Sciences and Counseling faculty as they complete their 6-yr reports in eLumen, and CTE programs as they complete their 2-year abridged reports.

+Additionally, the APR committee will assess the logistics of nonprogram faculty reviewing reports in eLumen.
 (Academic Program Review Web Page)

 Initiative Undertaken, Achieved or In Progress Status C or IP Accomplishments/challenges/recommendations for this initiative 1 Contact Deans of HS and Counseling to set up Zoom meetings with faculty to give an overview of eLumen module IP Beginning this in Fall of 2021 will likely be more helpful for program faculty 2 Update student survey template for 2021 to reflect pandemic-era change in course modality С Survey was updated in mid-February 3 Provide HS and Counseling faculty with surveys to administer to students С Student surveys were entered into Qualtrics by R&P survey links were sent to program faculty on 3/30/2021.
 For the Liberal Studies AA, the student survey was sent to select faculty who teach ENGL 001, ENGL 004, MATH 011, MATH 012, PSYC 001, BIO 015, and ART 010.
 4 Assess current APR status of all CTE programs С Relevant CTE programs who are due/overdue for a 2-yr abridged report have been identified and notified.
-These reports will be due by Dec., 2021 5 Enter program-specific templates (HS, Counseling, and CTE programs) into eLumen and assign relevant faculty as collaborators IP In progress; will likely finish this task over the summer 6 Determine new day/time for APR committee meetings, beginning Fall 2021 С To accommodate Academic Senate moving to $2^{nd}$ and $4^{th}$ Mondays, APR will now meet on the $1^{st}$ and $3^{rd}$ Mondays from 2:30 - 4:00pm
+These reports will be due by Dec., 2021 5 Enter program-specific templates (HS, Counseling, and CTE programs) into eLumen and assign relevant faculty as collaborators IP In progress; will likely finish this task over the summer 6 Determine new day/time for APR committee meetings, beginning Fall 2021 С To accommodate Academic Senate moving to 2 nd and 4 th Mondays, APR will now meet on the 1 st and 3 rd Mondays from 2:30 - 4:00pm 2021 and 3 rd Mondays from 2:30 - 4:00pm